 School tours are free for grades K-12.
-For college classes, fees once processed, cannot be returned to cover low attendance or a missed tour.
+Fees for college classes, once processed, cannot be returned to cover low attendance or a missed tour.
 We will try to reschedule your group.

 How many students can I bring on a tour?